XinYangMTSU/D3JS/Intro.md

 ## `1.1 What is D3.js ?`

 <h2>
-  D3.js is a <span style="color: red">data-driven JavaScript library</span> for manipulating DOM documents based on data, which produces dynamic and interactive data visualizations.
+  D3.js is a <strong>data-driven JavaScript library</strong> for manipulating DOM documents based on data, which produces dynamic and interactive data visualizations.
 </h2>

   The data is showcased with the help of HTML, SVG and CSS, through D3.js and by binding DOM framework or Document Object Model elements.